clue/confgen/README.md

 See the above section for [bin usage](#bin-usage) which is usually easier to get started.

 If you want to integrate this into another tool, you may also use this project as a lib(rary).
+The same also applies if you want to use custom twig extensions, functions or filters.

 ### Factory